nicolasgomollon/LPRTableView/README.md

 # LPRTableView

-LPRTableView (LPR is short for LongPressReorderTableView) is a drop-in replacement for UITableView and UITableViewController that supports reordering by simply long-pressing on a cell.
+LPRTableView (LPR is short for “Long Press to Reorder”) is a drop-in replacement for UITableView and UITableViewController that supports reordering by simply long-pressing on a cell.
 LPRTableView is written completely in Swift (adapted from Objective-C, original code by: [bvogelzang/BVReorderTableView](https://github.com/bvogelzang/BVReorderTableView)).

 <img alt="Sample Screenshot" width="320" height="568" src="http://f.cl.ly/items/0l0L3X0a2Y3B3J390m3J/SampleScreenshot.png" />